Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 FAQ

-Can I retire at 55 on a working-class income?
+Can I really aim for retirement at 55 on an average income?

 avatar